 For both the commercial gas-fired storage water heaters and gas-fired instantaneous water heaters and hot water supply boilers equipment categories, DOE analyzed several thermal efficiency levels and determined the manufacturing cost at each of these levels.
-For this final rule, typically use to increase the thermal efficiency of CWH equipment.

-DOE developed thermal efficiency levels based on a review of equipment currently available on the market.
+For this final rule, DOE developed thermal efficiency levels based on a review of equipment currently available on the market.
 As noted previously, DOE compiled a database of CWH equipment to determine what types of equipment are currently available to consumers.
-For each equipment class, DOE surveyed
+For each equipment class, DOE surveyed various manufacturers' equipment offerings to identify the commonly available thermal efficiency levels.
+By identifying the most prevalent thermal efficiency levels in the range of available equipment and examining models at these levels, DOE established a technology path that manufacturers typically use to increase the thermal efficiency of CWH equipment.